okfn/messytables/doc/index.rst

 of independent methods.
 There is no ready-made ``row_set.guess_types()`` because there are many ways to perform type guessing that we may implement in the future.
 Therefore, heuristic operations are independent of the main data structures.
+Also note that `type_guess` is done after adding the `offset_processor` so that the headers are not part of the sample that we use for type guessing.

 Core entities
 -------------